sunilselvaraj1/Brute-Force-Attack/README.md

 <img width="968" height="847" alt="image" src="https://github.com/user-attachments/assets/a0253cba-5fe6-4655-aba3-2552eb301b94" />

 Findings
-- 13 external IPs involved
+- **13 RemoteIPs involved** (The original alert showed only 2 RemoteIPs but 11 more attacking RemoteIPs were detected through investigation)
 - Maximum failed attempts: 178

 ### 2.3 Identifying Additional Impacted Devices

-I created another KQL query to use this above list of RemoteIPs and check if any other device has faced Brute-force attack
+I created another KQL query to investigate further if the above list of RemoteIPs attacked any other devices in the network.

 ```kql
 let attackerIP =